-If you do not have a mature set of data centers already in place, and your company’s long term strategy does not foresee needing this and/or extending existing data centers to rival functionality of current Cloud vendors, you may wish to consider other options.
+If you do not have a mature set of data centers already in place, and your company’s long-term strategy does not foresee needing this and/or extending existing data centers to rival the functionality of current Cloud vendors, you may wish to consider other options.

 As we have ascertained in this piece, the better option here will be the one driven by your internal constraints, budgets, user base, and team size.